IvanTsochev/Softuni-react-exam-defense-TreeWiki/tree-wiki/README.md

 ## Private part

 * Profile ->
+A page with information for the login user.
 * Create Class ->
 A page with a form for creation of articles.
 * Edit Class ->